aandaldi/Learn-Golang/Learn-step-by-step/variable-and-data-type/Readme.md

 - if use `fmt.Printf()` function for formating data type, its only run when use template `%f` for print all decimal number or use template `%.<num>f` for print decimal value with max width `<num>`

+### C. Boolean
+- Boolean only have to values are true and false

+- if use `fmt.Printf()` function for formating data type, its only run when use template `%t` for print boolean as string

 ### A. String
 * Using `fmt.Printf()` for print variable/argument with string type and using with `%s` symbol or just print string argument. eg :